DancinSpirit/BlobGame/README.md

 When a blob goes up in age it will develop a new appendage.
 The appendage will be different depending on what type of food was fed to it most.
 This will happen at age 2 and again at age 4.

 At age 6 the blob will evolve into a creature based on it's two prior developments.
 The interface will slide off the screen and the game will focus in on the blob which will spin and fade into it's new form.
-A message will congratulate the user and the new being will go off into the wild, successfully raised.
+A message will congratulate the user who will then be able to return to the title screen.

 The game will continue to function for as long as no property reaches 10.
 As soon as any property reaches 10 the blob dies.
 The blob will slowly shrink into nothing and the User will be shown the message: [Insert Name Here] has died!
 The user will then be able to click an affirmation button to return to the Title Screen.